Gothyoba/penguinia/README.md

 at - attacks enemy while in combat

-de - sets your hitpoints to hitpoints minus one in combat if you have a potion
+de - sets your hitpoints to just under your maximum hitpoints in combat if you have a potion

-Each time you move the player the game will output two numbers representing the coordinates of the player.
-In the future this will be replaced by a description of where you are.
+Each time you move the player the game will output the name of where you are, or a placeholder name.
+In the future this will be a more detailed description for each location.

+Penguinia currently limits the player to a 3 by 3 grid, however this grid will expand in the next few updates.

 Note: This game only works with python version 3.10 and above as well as the corresponding version of numpy.